Kraftland/portable/README.md

 Start portable with environment variable `_portableConfig`, which is pointed to the actual config.
 It searches absolute path (if exists), `/usr/lib/portable/info/${_portableConfig}/config` and `$(pwd)/${_portableConfig}` respectively.
 The legacy `_portalConfig` will work for future releases.

+- Debugging output can be enabled using a environment variable `PORTABLE_LOGGING=debug`

+### Launching multiple instances

+Portable itself allows multiple instances.
+It automatically creates an identical sandbox and launches the application.
+Application itself may or may not support waking up itself.

 ## .desktop requirements

 The name of your .desktop file should match the appID, like `top.kimiblock.example.desktop`